 Try these things to relieve your constipation:

-Many foods are good natural "laxatives" that will help you move your bowels.
-High-fiber foods help waste move through your body.
-Add foods with fiber to your diet slowly because eating more fiber can cause gas
+Many foods are good natural laxatives that will help you move your bowels.
+High-fiber foods help move waste through your body.
+Add foods with fiber to your diet slowly, because eating more fiber can cause bloating and gas.

 Most fruits will help ease constipation.
-Berries, peaches, apricots, plums, raisins, rhubarb, and prunes are just some that may help.
-Do not peel fruits that have edible skins, since a lot of the fiber is in their skins.
+Berries, peaches, apricots, plums, raisins, rhubarb, and prunes are just some of the fruits that may help.
+Do not peel fruits that have edible skins, because a lot of the fiber is in the skin.

 Choose breads, crackers, pasta, pancakes, and waffles made with whole grains, or make your own.
 Use brown rice or wild rice instead of white rice.
 Eat high-fiber cereals.